-In order to meet age eligibility requirements to compete in local competitions for the 2016 State Competition, a contestant must be at least 17 years of age and her birth year can be no earlier than 1992.
+In order to meet age eligibility requirements to compete in local competitions for the 2019 State Competition, a contestant must be at least 17 years of age and her birth year can be no earlier than 1994.

 “I did lots of things.
 I was a pianist, but not quite good enough to get a music scholarship; an athlete, but I didn’t play a varsity sport; smart, but not smart enough to get an academic scholarship.
 So competing in the Miss America program was an opportunity to get a scholarship for school.”

 You have ideas and plans and goals – so much to offer the world – but how?
 Each year young women just like you choose to compete in the Miss America system.
 That’s right!
-Many of them are just like you – yet they know that the Miss America Organization is the single largest provider of scholarships for young women in the world.
+Many of them are just like you – yet they know that the Miss America Organization is the largest provider of scholarships for young women in the nation.

 Whether you want to become a doctor or a dancer, an accountant or an architect, the Miss North Carolina Pageant, an official preliminary to the Miss America Organization, has an opportunity that will help bring you closer to achieving your goals.
 To become Miss America, a contestant must first win a local competition and then compete to represent her state, a process requiring personal commitment, hard work and talent.
 A woman may compete as a state titleholder only once at the national Miss America competition.
-More than thirteen thousand young women participate each year in the local and state events, culminating in the selection of 53 national finalists who vie for the Miss America title in Las Vegas.
+Thousands of young women participate each year in the local and state events, culminating in the selection of 51 national finalists who vie for the Miss America title in Las Vegas.
 Tens of thousands of volunteers organize the local and state preliminary competitions, promoting community involvement throughout the United States and furthering scholarship and achievement among young women in their communities.
 Each local titleholder supports the Miss America charity of choice by making a one hundred dollar donation to the Children’s Miracle Network.
 It does not cost a cent to compete in the Miss America program – all you need is commitment, perseverance, talent and ambition.